-Developing frontcourt player with varied skills who saw significant action late in the ACC season as a freshman, missed significant time as a sophomore due to an ankle injury and the flu … Success comes from hard cutting offensively and crashing the glass at both ends of the floor … Highly skilled player with good athleticism and shooting ability … Able to play multiple positions and can be a difficult matchup for defender … Originally signed a letter-of-intent to attend UNC-Wilmington, but received a release when the Seahawks coach, Kevin Keatts, left the school to become the head coach at NC States.
+Versatile frontcourt player with varied skills who saw significant action late in the ACC season as a freshman, missed significant time as a sophomore due to an ankle injury and the flu … Success comes from hard cutting offensively and crashing the glass at both ends of the floor … Highly skilled player with good athleticism and shooting ability … Able to play multiple positions and can be a difficult matchup for defender … Worked at the “5” position over the summer, and led the Jackets in socring (12.8 ppg) and rebounding (6.0 rpg) in their August trip to Spain … Originally signed a letter-of-intent to attend UNC-Wilmington, but received a release when the Seahawks coach, Kevin Keatts, left the school to become the head coach at NC State … Stepson of former Yellow Jacket softball pitcher Jessica Sallinger Cole, a two-time All-American and three-time All-ACC performer from 2002-05 … She was inducted into the Georgia Tech Sports Hall of Fame in 2015 … Middle of three boys … Began playing basketball at age 6 … Enjoys watching movies … Majoring in business administration.

 Played in 24 games, averaging 13.8 minutes in those … Played sparingly in ACC games before working himself back into Tech’s rotation the last nine games … Started Tech’s last seven games, averaging 27.4 minutes, 5.7 points and 5.3 rebounds (16-32 FG, 4-9 on 3s) … Scored a season-best 10 points with five rebounds and two assists in 21 minutes off the bench against Duke … Scored eight points (3-4 FG) and a season-best seven rebounds in a season-high 35 minutes at Wake Forest, eight points with five boards at Clemson, seven points and five boards vs. NC State … First career double-double (10/10) vs. Wake Forest in final regular-season game … Showed promise in early-season games – 15 key minutes in win over Coppin State, grabbing season-high six rebounds and getting a key tip-in basket … 22 minutes in Tech’s opener against UCLA, scoring six points with two rebounds … Seven points (3-5 FG) in 11 minutes against Texas-Rio Grande Valley.